-Another court refused to specifically enforce a 90-day notice of termination (garden leave) provision because it would be "fundamentally unfair" to the employee's private banking clients to deprive them of their choice of financial advisor, especially during the turbulent market times of 2008 (McCarron, 2008 WL 2016897; but see Aitkin, 2021 WL 755475, at \4-5 (TRO specifically enforcing garden leave provision did not deprive clients from moving business to brokerage of their choice, especially given the departing broker's claim that he was not servicing his former employer's clients who moved their business to his new employer)).
+Another court refused to specifically enforce a 90-day notice of termination (garden leave) provision because it would be "fundamentally unfair" to the employee's private banking clients to deprive them of their choice of financial advisor, especially during the turbulent market times of 2008 (McCarron, 2008 WL 2016897).
+In contrast, the Aitkin court granted a TRO specifically enforcing a garden leave provision that did not deprive financial services clients from moving their business to the brokerage of their choice, especially given the departing broker's claim that he was not servicing his former employer's clients who moved their business to his new employer (2021 WL 755475, at 4-5).
+However, in later proceedings in that case, the court refused to extend the plaintiff's duty of loyalty through the garden leave period, noting that: